ettore9x9/ros-sr/README.md

  - The robot generates a trajectory as a list of via points to follow, given its current and target positions.
 Following this list of via points, the robot can always reach the goal position.
  - The battery can become low at any time.
  - Even if the battery is low, the robot goes to the recharging location only if it is reachable.
 Otherwise, it continues traveling into the environment.
+ - If the battery goes down while building the map, the robot finish to build it and then recharges.
+ - The starting and the recharging positions can be different.

 ## Project Structure